Free Resource! Print this guide and keep it on your fridge or in your wallet. It's designed to help you stay calm when your child is in crisis.

 Watch for:

 ⚡ACT NOW!
-Reduce demands, offer escape, lower sensory input
+Reduce demands, offer escape

 DURING